cloudacode/terraform-aws-codepipline-github-dockerhub/README.md

   terraform apply
   ```

-- **Verify connnection**: login to [AWS codestar](https://console.aws.amazon.com/codesuite/settings/connections) and authenticate the GitHub connection
+- **Verify connnection**: login to [AWS codestar](https://console.aws.amazon.com/codesuite/settings/connections) and authenticate the GitHub connection.

     !!!
 INFO<br>
     The aws_codestarconnections_connection resource is created in the state PENDING.
 Authentication with the connection provider must be completed in the AWS Console.
     ![codestar-connection-pending](./codestar-connection-pending.png)

-- **Clean up**: the follwing terraform commands to delete all resources
+- **Clean up**: the follwing terraform commands to delete all resources.

   ```
   terraform destroy